 AI can be used to analyse your donor’s behaviour, segment your audiences and automate personalised messaging to ensure that each donor receives the right message at the right time.

-Microsoft Dynamics 365 CRM (or other platforms I suppose… but they won’t be as good) to automatically group donors based on:
+AI can analyse donor data in Microsoft Dynamics 365 CRM (or other platforms I suppose… but they won’t be as good) to automatically group donors based on:

 Saying thank you is one of the simplest yet most powerful ways to improve donor retention, but many NonProfits still struggle to send timely, personalised messaging.